sameeri/curriculum-vitae/telogical-technologies.md

 ### Context
-Over the year at Telogical, i have worked on stuff.
+Over the years at Telogical, i have worked on stuff.
 These are a list of all those things.
 They are mostly ordered in the way in i have learnt, used them at work & otherwise.

 These can be languages, libraries, frameworks, tools,  practices, patterns, paradigms etc.

 * Subversion